Caramel Mocha Latte Recipe

 Take this Caramel Mocha Latte recipe, for instance.
 I’d probably never treat myself to a cup of this in the middle of the afternoon if I had to fill the coffee maker and brew coffee beforehand.
 By using instant coffee, I can make myself a delicious pick-me-up any time I like.
 It makes a fantastic after-dinner dessert drink, too.
 You won’t need anything else with it for dessert if you garnish it with whipped cream, caramel syrup, and toffee bits.

-🛒 Ingredient Notes
+Ingredient Notes

 All ingredients required for the recipe.

-This post contains affiliate links.
+This post may contain affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Chocolate syrup: Chocolate creates the “mocha” aspect of the recipe.
+• Chocolate syrup — Chocolate creates the “mocha” aspect of the recipe.
 You don’t need anything fancy.
 In fact, I use good old Hershey’s chocolate syrup most of the time.

-• Caramel syrup or ice cream topping: The caramel adds a buttery background flavor.
+• Caramel syrup or ice cream topping — The caramel adds a buttery background flavor.
 Again, you don’t need fancy coffee syrups.
 Smucker’s caramel sundae syrup works great!

-• Instant coffee: Of course, it’s the basis for the whole recipe.
+• Instant coffee — Of course, it’s the basis for the whole recipe.
 I keep these Nescafe instant coffee packets on hand in my pantry.

-• Warm milk: I recommend whole milk, of course.
+• Warm milk — I recommend whole milk, of course.
 However, you can substitute plant-based milk if you like or even bump the flavor up with half and half or a little cream.

-• Whipped cream: For extra creaminess and richness, top the latte with a generous dollop of whipped cream.
+• Whipped cream — For extra creaminess and richness, top the latte with a generous dollop of whipped cream.
 Although I do whip cream when a large amount is needed, I also keep gold old Reddi-wip on hand for those times when I just need a little garnish.

-• Toffee bits: A sprinkle of toffee bits is totally optional but adds a little crunch and a hint of extra caramel flavor.
+• Toffee bits — A sprinkle of toffee bits is totally optional but adds a little crunch and a hint of extra caramel flavor.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🥄 How to Make Caramel Mocha Latte
+How to Make Caramel Mocha Latte

 1. Measure the chocolate syrup, caramel syrup, and instant coffee into a small bowl.